bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createFile"></a>
 # **createFile**
-> BimSnippet createFile(topicsPk, projectsPk, data)
+> BimSnippet createFile(projectsPk, topicsPk, data)